 These changes are made to clearly state the specific information a lender must provide to a borrower separate from the Borrower's Rights and Responsibilities statement or Plain Language Disclosure.
-It is also necessary to re-insert the requirement that a lender include in its initial disclosure information an explanation of the possible effects of accepting a loan on the student's eligibility for other financial aid.
-This requirement is being re-inserted because the Department retained this provision in federal regulations in §682.205(a)(2), even though it was stricken in statute.
+It is also necessary to re-insert the requirement that a lender include in its initial disclosure an explanation of the possible effects of accepting a loan on the student's eligibility for other financial aid.
+This requirement is being re-inserted because the Department retained the regulatory requirement in §682.205(a)(2)despite its having been stricken in statute.